time to rethink - Design Edition BrauBeviale 2020

 Packaging can be a great help to protect products during transport, it can serve as an information carrier and present their contents.
 On the other hand, due to their short life span, they are a growing problem as they consume resources and generate waste that is often difficult to dispose of or recycle.
 In his lecture, Aart van Bezooijlen explores the question of how to deal with this.
 The materials expert is founder of Material Stories, an agency that offers materials consulting, materials research, innovation workshops, lectures and trend reports.
 In addition, Van Bezooijen teaches as professor for material and technology transfer at the Burg Giebichenstein Art Academy in Halle.

-All lectures will be streamed live via the BrauBeviale digital trade fair platform on 10 November 2020 at 3 p.m. and will be moderated by Sebastian Schnellbögl, project management at bayern design GmbH.
+All lectures were streamed live via the BrauBeviale digital trade fair platform on 10 November 2020 at 3 p.m. and will be moderated by Sebastian Schnellbögl, project management at bayern design GmbH.
+They are available online at the BrauBeviale fair's webiste (registration necessary).